Avoiding Scams

 Note that U.S. companies spent $3 billion on promotions in 2010.
 There are numerous legitimate ways to win prizes without falling for scams.

-Always trust your instincts – if something feels too good to be true or seems suspicious, it probably is.
+Always trust your instincts.
+If something feels too good to be true or seems suspicious, it probably is.